EnlightenedSoftware/flowable-orchestrator-demo/README.md

 [docker-compose -f docker/docker-compose-json-mock-server.yml up](docker/docker-compose-json-mock-server.yml)

-# all-in-one + mock
+# Flowable all-in-one standalone server + mock
 [docker-compose -f docker/docker-compose-all-in-one-with-json-mock.yml up](docker/docker-compose-all-in-one-with-json-mock.yml)

 # Issue
 When we use JSON expression language, with the flowable embedded engine, the JSon EL is not evaluated correctly.
-When I import the exact same BPMN flow in the [all-in-one docker image + mock server](docker/docker-compose-all-in-one-with-json-mock.yml), it works as expected.
+When I import the exact same BPMN flow in the [flowable standalone all-in-one docker image + mock server](docker/docker-compose-all-in-one-with
+ -json-mock.yml
+ ), it works as expected.
+(Deploy docker/testJsonJuelProces.bar to test the JUEL on the standalone server)

  [Used flow(flow-with-hard-coded-input-and-JSON-EL.bpmn20.xml)](src/test/resources/processes/flow-with-hard-coded-input-and-JSON-EL.bpmn20.xml)